Skip to Content

 • Place all paste ingredients in a food processor, along with a tablespoon of water and blitz to a fine paste.

-• Heat the oil in a heavy based oven proof dish with a tight fitting lid.
-Add the paste and fry gently over a medium heat for 5 minutes.
-Add the dry spices and continue to fry gently for a further 2 minutes.
+• Heat the oil in a heavy based pan.
+Add the rendang paste and saute gently over a medium heat for 5 minutes.

-• Add the diced steak to the pan and brown it to seal in flavour, taking care to mix it well with the spice mixture.
+• Add the chunks of beef to the pan and brown the meat to seal in flavour.
+Take time to ensure all the pieces of beef are well coated in the spice mixture.

 Notes